Master Agreement (E204CW)

 a.
 Esri will defend and hold all Indemnitees harmless from any Infringement Claim and indemnify any Loss arising out of an Infringement Claim as set forth in the following paragraphs.

 b.
-If Esri determines that an Infringement Claim is valid, Esri may, at its expense, either (i) obtain rights for Customer to continue using the Esri Offerings or (ii) modify the Esri Offerings while maintaining substantially similar functionality.
-If neither alternative is commercially reasonable, Esri may terminate Customer's right to use the Esri Offerings and will refund any (a) applicable Services fees; (b) license fees that Customer paid for the infringing Esri Offerings acquired under a Perpetual License, prorated on a 5‑year, straight-line depreciation basis beginning from the initial date of delivery; or (c) unused portion of fees paid for Term Licenses, Subscriptions, and Maintenance.
+If Esri determines that an Infringement Claim is valid, Esri may, at its expense, either (i) obtain rights for Customer to continue using the Esri Offerings or Services or (ii) modify the Esri Offerings or Services while maintaining substantially similar functionality.
+If neither alternative is commercially reasonable, Esri may terminate Customer's right to use the Esri Offerings or Services and will refund any (a) license fees that Customer paid for the infringing Esri Offerings or Services acquired under a Perpetual License, prorated on a 5‑year, straight-line depreciation basis beginning from the initial date of delivery or (b) unused portion of fees paid for Term Licenses, Subscriptions, and Maintenance.

 c.
-Esri has no obligation to defend an Infringement Claim or to indemnify Customer to the extent the Infringement Claim arises out of (i) the combination or integration of Esri Offerings with a product, process, system, or element that Esri has not supplied or specified in its Documentation; (ii) Esri Offerings' alteration by anyone other than Esri or its subcontractors; (iii) compliance with Customer's specifications; or (iv) use of Esri Offerings after Esri either provides a modified version to avoid infringement or terminates Customer's right to use the Esri Offerings.
+Esri has no obligation to defend an Infringement Claim or to indemnify Customer to the extent the Infringement Claim arises out of (i) the combination or integration of Esri Offerings or Services with a product, process, system, or element that Esri has not supplied or specified in the Specification; (ii) alteration of Esri Offerings or Services by anyone other than Esri or its subcontractors; (iii) compliance with Customer's specifications; or (iv) use of Esri Offerings or Services after Esri either provides a modified version to avoid infringement or terminates Customer's right to use the Esri Offerings or Services.

 5.4 Conditions for Indemnification.
 As conditions for indemnification, Indemnitee will (i) promptly notify Esri in writing of the Claim, (ii) provide all available documents describing the Claim, (iii) give Esri sole control of the defense of any action and negotiation related to the defense or settlement of any Infringement Claim, and (iv) reasonably cooperate in the defense of the Infringement Claim at Esri's request and expense.

-5.5 This Section sets forth the entire obligation of Esri, its authorized distributor, and its licensors regarding any Infringement Claim.
+5.5 This Section sets forth the entire obligation of Esri, its authorized distributor, and its licensors regarding any Claim for which Esri must indemnify Customer.

 If Esri is providing Services, Esri will carry, at a minimum, the following coverage: